angelhumano/data_visualization_class_project/README.md

 ## Key insights :bulb:

-- Reciprocal Migrant Flow: Mexico is the primary source of US migrants (9.5 average from 1990 to 2020), while the USA significantly contributes to Mexican migration (0.5 million), illustrating a reciprocal dynamic.
+-  Reciprocal Migrant Flow: Mexico is the primary source of US migrants (9.5 million on average from 1990 to 2020), while the USA significantly contributes to Mexican migration (0.5 million), illustrating a reciprocal dynamic—a situation where both countries play essential roles in each other's immigration patterns, resulting in an ongoing exchange of people between the two nations.

-- Migration Trends: In 2020, the USA continued as the primary destination for migrants since the 90s, while India overtook Russia as the leading migrant source, signifying a significant shift.
+- Migration Trends: In 2020, the USA continued as the primary destination for migrants since the 90s, while India overtook Russia as the leading migrant source, indicating a significant shift in global migration patterns.

 - Conflict Fuels Migration: War and internal conflict, such as in Syria and Iraq, fuel migrant outflows.